-Both the High Chaparral and Montoya's hacienda are threaten by a man who wants revenge for having his hacienda sold by the government to Montoya.
-Adding to the problem, he was the childhood sweetheart of Victoria who he wants back.
+Both the High Chaparral and Montoya's hacienda are threatened by a man who wants revenge for having his hacienda sold by the government to Montoya.
+Adding to the problem, he was the childhood sweetheart of Victoria, who he wants back.

 Against the advice of the others Buck goes to the town of Spokes for the Fourth of July.
 Instead celebrating he saves an old hide hunter from the father of the man he killed who he caught cheating at cards and from the townspeople.

 Manolito is return to the High Chaparral with Montoya's stallion after paying a breeding fee for Big John.
 On the way back the stallion and his money are stolen.
 His father persuades Manolito he should make an effort to recover the horse.

 Big John proposes the ranchers work together to drive their own herds to Wichita instead of Texas to increase their profit.
 However, it appears the Apaches may be causing problems with a young brave Big John released helping them.

 Victoria along with Sam and Pedro come under attack by Apaches along with a baby and his grandfather.
 They are fifty miles from the ranch with the Apaches staying on their trail with horses that are wore out and no food for the baby.